UDST/choicemodels/docs/source/getting-started.rst

 Installation
 ------------

-ChoiceModels is tested with Python 2.7, 3.5, 3.6, 3.7, and 3.8.
-It should run on any platform.
+ChoiceModels requires Python 3.10 or later, and is tested on Linux, macOS, and Windows.

 Production releases